Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-2akBt6yAZtM.md

 ### Transcript

-> um was it no 1000 at the beginning no no we said 1400 no yeah it's always been 1400
+> was it no 1000 at the beginning no no we said 1400 no yeah it's always been 1400